 Hoochies

 I seem to hook bigger fish on hoochies.
-I sometimes hook fewer, but they tend to be larger when running along side an effective spoon.
+I sometimes hook fewer, but they tend to be larger when running alongside an effective spoon.
 In the same category as hoochie is the incredibly effective Ace High Fly.
-These are lures that unlike spoons, do not have their own action when trolled through the water.
+These are lures that, unlike spoons, do not have their own action when trolled through the water.
 These lures are dependent on the flasher rotating around to impart the action that will draw a strike.
-For that reason, there’s a relationship between trolling speed, leader length and leader stiffness.
+For that reason, there’s a relationship between trolling speed, leader length, and leader stiffness.

-I like to use at least 40 lb flourcarbon to tie my hoochie or ace high fly leaders with.
-Some folks will even go up to 60 lb.
-You want a very stiff leader to ensure that the movement of the flasher will impart the right action.
 For this reason, you also should keep leader length between 28 and 32″.
 If you intend to troll slower, say you are trying to fish deeper, or you have a bait presentation on the other side of the boat, ensuring you have a shorter leader will be helpful.

-I tie mine up with several beads above the top hook, so that it’s pushed down to the tail end of the hoochie.
+I tie mine up with several beads above the top hook so that it’s pushed down to the tail end of the hoochie.
 Running herring strips on the front hook of the hoochie rig is another way to increase your effectiveness, fishing with hoochies.

 Bait